Band-tailed pigeon: Behavior and ecology

 This species is relatively quiet for a pigeon.
 Its voice is low-pitched and owl-like, often in two-syllable calls that rise and then fall (huu-ooh) with even spacing between calls.
 It also makes a variety of harsh squawking sounds for a variety of reasons.
+They are swift and agile fliers, allowing them to navigate through these high treetops and branches.
+When flying, they create a "wing whistle," a distinctive noise heard from many other pigeon species as well.

 It builds a rudimentary platform nest out of twigs, in which it lays one or two eggs.
-Outside the breeding season, it forms flocks, sometimes over 50 birds, and often becomes nomadic, following the acorn crop or moving to lower altitudes or other areas outside its breeding range.
+Outside the breeding season, it forms flocks, ranging up to 300 birds, often becomes nomadic, following the acorn crop or moving to lower altitudes or other areas outside its breeding range.
 They commonly congregate at and drink from mineral springs, although it is not fully understood why.
-In addition to acorns and other seeds, the band-tailed pigeon will seasonally consume fruits such as Pacific madrona and Toyon berries.
-This species often visits bird feeders.
-With the introduction of English Holly and English Ivy, two popular plants in landscaping in western North America, the bird is found in persistent numbers in suburban areas now as well.